Research agenda: Driving forces of policy making and implementation in China

 Most of my research focuses on national level policy, especially the process of lawmaking by China’s National People’s Congress.
 In my research projects, I use document analysis, interviews, and surveys.

-Overview of some of my past and current projects
+Selected highlights of past and current projects

 Implementation of China’s National Action Plan on Antimicrobial Resistance

-– with PI Benjamin Anderson
+– with PI Benjamin Anderson (University of Florida)

 Pedagogical Approaches in Teaching the Multiple Streams Framework

-– with Nikolaos Zahariadis & Evangelia Petridou
+– with Nikolaos Zahariadis (Rhodes College) & Evangelia Petridou (Mid Sweden University)

 Legitimizing Postcrisis Policy Change: Crisis-Framing Strategies by Public Leaders in China

-– with Yihong Liu
+– with Yihong Liu (Renmin University)

-Never again: Legal change after public health crises in China
+Never again: Legal Change after Public Health Crises in China

 This project aims to explain how and why laws in China change after public health crises by analyzing three such cases, including the 2008 milk powder crisis, the emergence of A(H7N9) avian influenza in 2013, and an environmental accident involving thousands of dead pigs floating in Shanghai’s Huangpu River.
 Full text (PhD dissertation).
-Interview on this project (in Dutch).
+Interview about this project (in Dutch).